gilherau/PrivatePurviewLab/README.md

 ## :student: Learning objectives

-- Refresh your knowledge of the CLoud Adoption Framework and the Data management scenario
+- Refresh your knowledge of the Cloud Adoption Framework and the Data management scenario
 - How to create a private network and securely log on to it
 - Simulate a private network as a customer would see it.
 - Learn about proper security hygiene and hardening best practices for modern data platforms